fgokmenoglu/HARVEST/PDF-SCRAPING/README.md

-This subfolder is for collection of my work on PDF scraping.
+This subfolder is for a collection of my work on PDF scraping.